alien4cloud/alien4cloud-go-client/examples/set-input-parameters/README.md

                 -value myval
 ```

-To set an application input artifact, run this example providing in arguments:
+To set an application input artifact, run this example, providing in arguments:
 * the Alien4Cloud URL
 * credentials of the user who has deployed the application
 * the name of the application